codio/site/source/docs/classes/monitor/grading.html.md

 ### The grading process
 Once students have completed their assignments, they should notify the teacher of completion by going to the **Education->Mark as Completed** menu item within the IDE.
 The teacher is then able to see whose project is ready to be graded (see below image with completion status circled left).

-You can access the student's code from the same screen by clicking on the arrow on the extreme right (see below image with arrows circled right).
-You can then review the code.
+You can access the student's project from the same screen by clicking on the arrow on the extreme right (see below image with arrows circled right).
+You can then review the project.

 <img alt="authtoken" src="/img/docs/grading-unit.png" class="simple"/>